bitwarden/jslib/CONTRIBUTING.md

 * **Request a new feature:** Go to the [Feature Requests category](https://community.bitwarden.com/c/feature-requests/) of the Community Forums.
 Please search existing feature requests before making a new one

 * **Write code for a new feature:** Make a new post in the [Github Contributions category](https://community.bitwarden.com/c/github-contributions/) of the Community Forums.
-Include a description of your proposed contribution, screeshots, and links to any relevant feature requests.
+Include a description of your proposed contribution, screenshots, and links to any relevant feature requests.
 This helps get feedback from the community and Bitwarden team members before you start writing code

 * **Report a bug or submit a bugfix:** Use Github issues and pull requests